 The next morning, Diana finds Matthew in his chapel, contemplating a toy wooden horse that he carved for his human son, Lucas.
 He tells her that, “Lucas gave me purpose and he ignited a love I’d never known.”
 Diana apologizes for being unable to produce human children for the vampire and for not being a vampire who will live as long as Matthew.
 Matthew insists that she’s all he needs.
 She points out that she’ll die in 60 or 70 years, but he’s functionally immortal.
 Matthew looks at Lucas’ horse again.

 Really glad Matthew’s son Marcus isn’t here to see his existence negated like this.
 Philippe and Ysabeau certainly don’t treat Matthew like he’s not their “real” son.
-I think Diana can become a vampire if she decides she doesn’t want to leave Matthew, but either way, he won’t be alone when she dies- he has a huge circle of friends and family.
+I think Diana can become a vampire if she decides she doesn’t want to leave Matthew through death, but either way, he won’t be alone when she dies- he has a huge circle of friends and family.
 In the meantime, if they want to raise Diana’s witch children in a fashion more like human children, I’m sure that could be arranged. 😉 😉

 As Diana and Matthew prepare to leave Sept-Tours, for real this time, Philippe pulls her aside to give her a bag of money, telling her that the de Clermont women manage their own finances.
 Apparently no one mentioned this to Matthew, since he prefers to control every detail of her life.